Our History

 The name was changed to the Community Foundation for Kingston & Area in 2008 to better reflect the full geographic area we serve.
 However, the logo maintains the image of the Martello Tower in recognition of our history and the importance of a strong foundation.

-Starting with endowment funds of $65,000 at incorporation (1995), the Foundation now manages (as of December 31, 2021) $33.5 million in assets, which provides sustainable annual income for charitable grants.
-As of this date, we have granted over $13.7 million, including over $4.4 million to over 369 local charities through our Community Grants program.
+Starting with endowment funds of $65,000 at incorporation (1995), the Community Foundation now manages $33,463,804 million (as of December 31, 2023) in assets, which provides sustainable annual income for charitable grants.
+As of 2023, we have granted out over $15 million to hundreds of registered charities.

 Global History